IceWhaleTech/ZimaDocs/source/zimacube/GPU-Expansion.md

 Anything AI is a multi-functional AI application that provides a variety of practical AI tools and services, including text generation, language translation, and speech recognition.
 It aims to simplify daily work and life for users through powerful AI technology.

 With these AI applications, you can fully utilize the advantages of artificial intelligence to enhance your work efficiency and quality of life!
-## 3. Precautions
+### 3. Precautions
   - Power Down: Ensure ZimaCube is completely powered off before performing any operations, and ground yourself to avoid static damage to the device.
   - Gentle Handling: Avoid excessive force when installing or removing the GPU to prevent damage.
   - Cleanliness: Ensure the slot and device are free of dust or foreign objects during installation or removal to avoid poor contact.
   - Driver Installation: Install the correct drivers to achieve optimal performance and stability.

-## 4. Conclusion
+### 4. Conclusion
   This guide should help you successfully install a GPU on ZimaCube and understand its importance in various applications.
 We encourage you to try out the installation and explore more GPU functions to enhance your work efficiency and quality of life.

   We look forward to hearing more about your experiences!

 # Compatibility List
-The ZimaCube supports **low-profile** graphics cards, typically around 64.41 mm (2.536 inches) in height.
+The ZimaCube supports **low-profile** graphics cards, typically around **2.7"** in height.
 The PCIe slot provides up to **75W** of power, so it is recommended to select graphics cards within this size and power range to ensure compatibility with ZimaCube's compact design and power limitations.
 **Please note that other graphics cards may require external power for proper operation.**

 {% note warn Note: %}